Bikeman868/Prius/README.md

 ```

 ###Execute two stored procedures at the same time
-Note that the database context can only have one open data reader at a time, so you will need multiple context objects.
+Note that the database context can only have one open data reader at a time, so you will need multiple context
+objects to execute multiple stored procedures concurrently.
-You could next using statements, but this can get very deep if you have many concurrent requests.
+You could nest using statements, but this can get very deep if you have many concurrent requests.
 In this example
 I used a try...finally instead.

 Note that if you are using .Net 4.5 or higher then you can use the async...await mechanism for this instead.